 - The notice does not have a date

 - The notice has the wrong property address

 - The notice does not say that you can save your tenancy by paying the amount demanded.

 If the unlawful detainer case you are dealing with falls into any of the categories described above, then do not hesitate to give us a call to see how we can help you succeed in asserting your defense.

 This list is not meant to be all inclusive, and there may be other reasons why the notice would not hold up in court.
 If the notice you have received has any of these problems, contact us to schedule your consultation.
 Even if this list does not describe the notice you received, you may still have other good defenses.
 If you suspect that you do, send us a message describing why you think the notice is wrong.

 Even when the landlord’s notice has all of the correct language and conforms to the law, the plaintiff must still explain to the court how the notice was served on the defendant.
 If the notice was given to the defendant, then that is sufficient.
-Even if the notice was not personally handed to the tenant, the landlord or property manager can still meet the legal requirements for service by posting a copy of the notice on the property and sending a copy through the mail, or by leaving a copy of the notice with an adult residing in the property.
+Even if the notice was not personally handed to the tenant, the landlord or property manager can still meet the legal requirements for service by posting a copy of the notice on the property and sending a copy through the mail (if the court has previously granted the landlord’s request to use this method) , or by leaving a copy of the notice with an adult living in the property.

 The Plaintiff must then wait for the time given in the notice to expire.
 If the notice is a three day notice demanding the payment of rent, then the plaintiff cannot file his or her complaint until those three days have passed.
 Note that it is the first day after the notice is given which starts the counting period.
 The same rule applies to thirty and sixty day notices.
 The time permitted under the notice must expire before the landlord attempts to bring the eviction, and the first day of counting does not start until after the day when the notice is served.